retaildevcrews/AdaptiveCardTransformerExampleBot/README.md

 1. Run `cp ngrok.example.yml ngrok.yml` and fill in the ngrok `authtoken` and `hostname`

    - The ngrok account owner that setup the domain should have this information

-1. Run `cp .npmrc.example .npmrc` and fill in the auth token with your appropriate Personal Access Token

-   - To create a token, follow [this guide](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)

-     - To use the Adaptive Card Transformer package, you will only need to set the [`read:packages`](https://docs.github.com/en/packages/learn-github-packages/about-permissions-for-github-packages#about-scopes-and-permissions-for-package-registries) scope for the token

 1. Install modules